Our rating(3.9/5)

 *Excluding VAT.

-All Worldpay pricing plans have free access to the online My Business Dashboard where you can view, export and print sales analytics and reports.
-Worldpay used to charge £4.99 + VAT a month for this service.
-It is possible to pay £10 + VAT monthly for a Premium Dashboard allowing the use of a virtual terminal, where you can enter payment details for over-the-phone transactions.
+All pricing plans have free access to the online Worldpay Dashboard where you can view, export and print sales analytics and reports.
+Worldpay used to charge £4.99 + VAT a month for this service, but it’s now free unless you need multi-user access and remote payments too.
+For £10 + VAT monthly, you can upgrade to a premium version with a virtual terminal.

-PCI-DSS non-compliance fees also apply if you do not complete the required PCI paperwork through the Worldpay SaferPayments programme.
+PCI-DSS non-compliance fees also apply if you don’t complete the required PCI paperwork through the Worldpay SaferPayments programme.

 Receipt rolls are paid for separately, either through Worldpay or an online store selling compatible receipt rolls.

 So where do you view transaction details and sales reports?
-All Worldpay packages initially include full membership to My Business Dashboard, which is the backend account showing transaction information on all payments received through the card machine.
+All packages have a free version of Worldpay Dashboard, which is the backend account showing transaction information on all payments received through the card machine.
+For £10 per month, you can upgrade it to a premium version that essentially just adds multi-user access and a virtual terminal for remote payments.

-An big improvement to previously, Worldpay now integrates with Xero, though not other accounting software.
+Another improvement to previously: Worldpay integrates with Xero, though not other accounting software.
 You can otherwise manually upload exported sales data into your preferred bookkeeping software such as QuickBooks or Sage.

 Integration with the point of sale

-The card machines work as standalone terminals for card payments with transactions and payment data viewable in My Business Dashboard.
+The card machines work as standalone terminals for card payments with transactions and payment data viewable in Worldpay Dashboard.
 This data is separate from cash transactions.

 It is, however, possible to integrate the terminals with EPOS systems to allow automatic communication between the POS software and card machine, and to gather all payment types into the same sales reports.
-Worldpay can refer you to specific partner POS providers offering complete end-to-end payment solutions.
+Worldpay can refer you to specific partner POS providers.

-One such partner is Epos Now that offers an out-of-the-box integration with Worldpay terminals.
-Some technical help may be required to set up some of these POS integrations.
+Some technical help may be required to set up other POS integrations.

 Ingenico Desk/5000 right side